-Here are just a few of the numbers for water projects since April 2020.
+Here are just a few of the numbers for water projects from April 2020-July 2022.

 -270,000 pounds of Sodium Bentonite ($36,600)